WordPress/gutenberg/packages/block-editor/src/components/url-popover/README.md

 _Note: this prop is deprecated.
 Please use the `placement` prop instead._

 Where the Popover should be positioned relative to its parent.
-Defaults to "bottom center".

 -   Type: `String`
 -   Required: No
--   Default: "bottom center"